-I am a PhD student in the Department of Communication at UCSB and lab manager for the Media Neuroscience Lab.
+I am a PhD candidate in the Department of Communication at UCSB and lab manager for the Media Neuroscience Lab.
 Broadly speaking, my research explores human communication phenomena from neuroscientific and evolutionary perspectives.
 I am particularly interested in how neural networks related to attention and reward shape media enjoyment and how content features of media interact with individual differences to modulate these networks.
-Other areas of inquiry include how evolutionarily derived motivations shape media processes as well as the neural basis of persuasion and behavioral change.
+Other areas of inquiry include how evolutionarily derived motivations shape media processing as well as the neural basis of persuasion and behavioral change.
 Before attending UCSB, I held several corporate research positions at companies such as Nissan North America, The Walt Disney Company, and Lieberman Research Worldwide.

 Download my current curriculum vitae.